jacobchen4/collab-net/documentation/phase_1.md

 ## Dataset Access

 Our dataset is accessible via the /csvs/ directory, which includes author_publications.csv as well as additional files such as ambiguous authors and statistical results.
+Additional post-script result datasets will be found in /analysis/.
+..